lelea2/Algorithm/README.md

 * HTML5 playground

-The followings are good website for learning
+The followings are good website for learning or for references

 * http://www.frontendhandbook.com/practice/interview-q.html
 * http://thatjsdude.com/interview/